ericgrandt/TotalEconomy/docs/commands/balance.md

 # Balance

-Display the player's balance for the default, or specified, currency.
+Display the player's balance for the default currency.

+> **Note**
+>
+> Support for non-default currencies is in the works

 ### Usage